lucmos/wraplot/README.md

 # wraplot

-A simple matplotlib wrapper: plot, subplot and animate with ease.
+A simple pythonic matplotlib wrapper: plot, subplot and animate with ease.

 ## Installation